Tamunokuro/todo-list/README.md

 # Minimal Todo App

-> This is an interactive todo app build with html, javascript, css and html to help organize your todo list
+> This is an interactive todo app built with html, css and javascript to help organize your daily activities

 ## Built With